Southeast Asia

 What We Are Learning

-End-to-end customer journeys must include account education and a strategy to drive higher account usage in order to maximize the value for women.
+End-to-end customer journeys must include account education and a strategy to drive higher account usage to maximize the value for women.
 Also, women ultra-micro entrepreneurs require more than financing to grow their businesses; they need programs that improve their business capabilities, provide better access to markets and information to help them make better business decisions, and support formalization of their businesses.
 We’ve also learned:

 - Partnering with state-owned banks accelerates impact and scale